aachalV/11-React-Blog-Rendering/README.md

       4. Aside section with related links

   2. Upon clicking a link in the related link section of a Blog, the web page rerenders the details and display the details of the blog whose link was clicked.

+### New Concepts used
+   1. history object
+   2. withRouter from "react-router-dom"
+   3. conditional rendering
+   4. Learned how to handle routing when component is not changing but only the params in url are changing and still render the page using Link